 NAE Funding

-At its foundation, the ministries of OCW and EZK jointly committed to make annual financial support available for a period of up to nine years.
+At its foundation, the ministries of OCW and EZ jointly committed to make annual financial support available for a period of up to nine years.
 The Federation of Universities of Technology (4TU) is also providing kick-off funding for the first years to NAE.
 Additional forms of financial or in-kind sponsorships will be solicited, making sure that the independence and objectivity of NAE is guaranteed.
-Ecosystem party funding will be allocated to the Pivot to Action activities of the NAE only.
+Ecosystem party funding will be allocated to the Pivot activities of NAE only.

 NAE Bylaws